sinedo/python/README.md

 # python
-* this is a preperation for my studies :)
+this is a preperation for my studies :)
+- easycalculations.py
+  - is the first program in my journey
+  - basicly a +-*/ calculator